Skip to main content

 South East Technological University (SETU) is a multi-campus university in Ireland with campuses located in Waterford, Carlow, Wexford, Wicklow and Kilkenny.

-Please see table below for the Current Funded Research Opportunities available, new opportunities are added when available.
+Please see the table below for the Current Funded Research Opportunities available, new opportunities are added when available.

 Eligibility for Interested PhD Applicants to SETU

-Applicants whose first language is not English must demonstrate on application that they meet SETU’s English language requirements and provide all necessary documentation.
+Applicants whose first language is not English must demonstrate on the application that they meet SETU’s English language requirements and provide all necessary documentation.

 In order to be shortlisted for interview, you must meet the SETU English speaking requirements so please provide evidence in your application.

-Minimum Entry Requirements for PhD or Research Masters : Honours Degree (minimum 2:1) in the specific area or related area (see each advert sheet) for specific criteria.
+Minimum Entry Requirements for PhD or Research Masters: Honours Degree (minimum 2:1) in the specific area or related area (see each advert sheet) for specific criteria.

 To apply for PhD scholarships